We can overcomplicate things when trying to compose a great photo. So today we’re looking at simplicity in photography composition, specifically:

 1. Backgrounds in simple photography composition

 A busy or distracting background instantly reduces the simplicity of the composition and makes the photograph busy.
-To fix this, try changing your position, or getting in closer to cut out unnecessary detail.
+To fix this, try changing your position, or getting in closer to cut out unnecessary detail by filling the frame.

 If you can do neither of these, consider using a wide aperture to reduce the depth of field and blur the background.